M-Barnett/roo-parser/README.md

 The default word is set to "chicken".

-To test more values, change or remove the indices where specified.
+To test more values, change or remove the indices where specified (line 38).

 ## Next Steps
 * Print values to CSVs